 As an Officer of a Crew you will be able to use this option to offer a jobbing Pirate a place in your crew.
 As with any other invitation, be sure to talk to the mate before broadsiding him with an invite.
 Also expect people to want to Job for a while before making a decision.

 If a pirate has a trinket equipped, you can have a look at it by selecting this button.
 If there's a message inscribed on the trinket, you'll also be able to see that here.

 When Puzzling other Pirates or performing Puzzle Duty on board a vessel, the side tabs automatically maximize to allow you to see the chat and take various actions.

 Even when puzzling you will be able to switch between the various tabs in order to get the most relevant information.

 Chatting during Puzzling by Pausing

-In most Puzzles the keyboard is used for Puzzling, so it's not possible to chat normally.
-In these puzzles it is possible to switch to chatting by pressing Escape, or the "p" key.
+Whilst puzzling you will be so focused on your task that it won't be possible to chat normally.
+In these puzzles it is possible to switch to chatting by selecting the chat bar.
 In games that support pausing, the game will be paused, but in others (such as swordfighting) the puzzle will continue to run.
-To resume playing, press Escape again or simply click in the puzzle frame.
+To resume playing simply select the puzzle again.

-The Options panel allows you to fiddle with Yohoho!'s configuration.
-Chat bubble timing, Sound and Music, Video and Mutelist are current available.
-Please note that:
+The Options menu can be found by selecting the gear icon at the bottom right of the client.
+This allows you to log off and to fiddle with Yohoho!'s configuration.
+Chat bubble timing, Sound and Music, Video and Mute list are currently available.